getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

 6. [Load your second Docker host environment]({{ site.baseurl }}/docs/tutorials/load-docker-environment-on-mac/).

 7. Create an ambassador container named `app-ambassador`.
-This is the _target ambassador_ and it is responsible for forwarding messages from other containers to the source ambassador.
-    The ambassador container is provided an environment variable containing the connection information to the source ambassador and it exposes the same port number published by the source container.
+Replace `<connectionInformation>` with the connection information from step 5.

     ```bash
-    docker run --detach --name app-ambassador --expose 5000 --env HELLOAPP_PORT_5000_TCP=tcp://104.130.0.192:5000 svendowideit/ambassador
+    docker run --detach --name app-ambassador --expose 5000 --env HELLOAPP_PORT_5000_TCP=tcp://<connectionInformation> svendowideit/ambassador
     ```

+    This is the _target ambassador_ and it is responsible for forwarding messages to the source ambassador.
+The target ambassador is provided an environment variable, `HELLOAPP_PORT_5000_TCP`, containing the connection information to the source ambassador and it exposes the same port number published by the source container.

     **Note**: It is not required to use the same name for the source and target ambassadors.

 8. Create a container named `web`.
-This is the _target container_.

     ```bash
     docker run --detach --link app-ambassador:helloapp --name web rackerlabs/hello-world-web
     ```

+    This is the _target container_ and it communicates with the source container via its link to the target ambassador.

-    The link alias, which in this example is `helloapp`, is not arbitrary and must match the alias expected by the target container.
+    **Note:** The link alias, which in this example is `helloapp`, is not arbitrary and must match the alias expected by the target container.
 When a Docker container is designed to link to another, the expected link alias is usually documented on [its Docker Hub page](https://hub.docker.com/r/rackerlabs/hello-world-web/).